 - (931) 924-2091

 Update: Sadly, on April 27th a fire destroyed The Smokehouse restaurant.
 They plan to rebuild.
 Support The Smokehouse through this GoFundMe page.
+In the meantime, they've opened The Smokehouse Patio Grill behind where the original restaurant once stood and they're serving up delicious home cooked meals every Friday, Saturday and Sunday.

 Since 1974, this beloved restaurant and pub has been a gathering place for the community.
 Housed in the oldest building in Sewanee, Shenanigans is an institution.
 Generations of diners have flocked to this funky spot.
 On the menu you’ll find down-home Southern comfort food, made-from-scratch pizzas, mouthwatering grilled sandwiches, and savory deli favorites.
 What’s more, Shenanigans features a rotating lineup of regional, award-winning craft beers.
 We’re particularly fond of Shenanigan’s porch, which overflows with engaging conversations and colorful personalities.